Community Development M.S.

 We welcome those working in all areas to help communities and regions build their capacity for an inclusive, sustainable future.
 We welcome those who volunteer their time and resources to support community.
 Most of all we welcome those with a passion for working toward a brighter future and a willingness to share their experience and wisdom with others via our Internet community.

-To apply, please follow the guidelines set by the Interdisciplinary Graduate Studies Program on this page.
+To apply, please follow the guidelines set by the Interdisciplinary Graduate Studies Program.
 Please note you will select Community Development as your specialization.

 Program at a Glance